 If a plan holder has a fleet of tank barges covered by one response plan, the plan holder should randomly choose a barge in the fleet to conduct remote assessment and consultation exercise.
-The plan holder should have the barge custodian of the chosen barge conduct the PREP exercise.
-This method will ensure that all vessel response plans and custodians are ultimately included in the exercises.
+The plan holder should have the barge custodian of the chosen barge conduct the PREP exercise in accordance with the approved VRP.